etijskens/et-micc/tutorials/TUTORIAL-5.rst

 5.1 Publishing to the Python Package Index
 ------------------------------------------
-For this we rely on poetry_.
-If you do not have a PyPI_  account, create one and run this command in your project directory, e.g. :file:`et-foo`:
+Poetry_ provides really easy interface to publishing your code to the Python Package Index (PyPI_).
+If you do not have a PyPI_  account, create one and run this command in a project directory, say :file:`et-foo`:

 .. code-block::